MicrosoftDocs/dynamics365smb-docs/financials/finance-how-to-post-inventory-costs-to-the-general-ledger.md

 ---
-title: How to: Post Inventory Costs to the General Ledger| Microsoft Docs
+title: How to Post Inventory Costs to the General Ledger| Microsoft Docs
 description: Describes how to manage the physical products that you trade in, for example, handling the stock in your warehouse.
 documentationcenter: ''
 author: SorenGP